Huachao/vscode-restclient/README.md

   `appOnly`: Optional.
 Specify `appOnly` to use make to use a client credentials flow to obtain a token. `aadV2ClientSecret` and `aadV2AppUri`must be provided as REST Client environment variables. `aadV2ClientId` and `aadV2TenantId` may also be optionally provided via the environment. `aadV2ClientId` in environment will only be used for `appOnly` calls.

   `scopes:<scope[,]>`: Optional.
 Comma delimited list of scopes that must have consent to allow the call to be successful.
-Not applicable for `appOnly` calls.
+Not applicable for `appOnly` calls. `aadV2Scopes` may optionally be provided via the environment.

   `tenantId:<domain|tenantId>`: Optional.
 Domain or tenant id for the tenant to sign in to. (`common` to determine tenant from sign in).